CaliHoya/Movie_Trailer_Project/README.md

 ```

 ## Directions
-To view and explore the Movie Trailer Website, run the following:
+To view and explore the Movie Trailer Website, navigate to the cloned folder and run the following:
 ```python
 python entertainment_center.py
 ```